jdtyler1522-a11y/birmingham-kids/replit.md

 # Overview

-The Birmingham Childcare Directory is a bright, playful, mobile-first tri-directory web application designed to help parents find quality childcare options, pediatrician providers, and pediatric dentists across the Birmingham, Alabama metro area.
-Built entirely with vanilla HTML, CSS, and JavaScript, this single-page application provides three comprehensive directories: (1) **278 verified childcare centers** with advanced filtering and collapsible filter interface, (2) **77 pediatrician providers** with specialty and insurance-based filtering, and (3) **55 pediatric dentists** with location and rating information.
+Birmingham Kids is a bright, playful, mobile-first tri-directory web application designed to help parents find quality childcare options, pediatrician providers, and pediatric dentists across the Birmingham, Alabama metro area.
+The application features a modern Node.js/Express backend with user authentication and a vanilla JavaScript frontend.
+It provides three comprehensive directories: (1) **278 verified childcare centers** with advanced filtering and collapsible filter interface, (2) **77 pediatrician providers** with specialty and insurance-based filtering, and (3) **55 pediatric dentists** with location and rating information.
 The application emphasizes user experience with a modern, friendly aesthetic inspired by kids' libraries and features a sunny color palette (#FFB703 primary yellow, #8ECAE6 sky blue, #219EBC teal accents) with rounded components and playful iconography.
 The logo features the iconic Vulcan statue silhouette, representing Birmingham's proud heritage.

-**New Landing Page**: The site now opens with a beautiful landing page featuring a gradient background (sky blue to yellow), the Vulcan statue logo, and three selection cards for parents to choose their directory.
-Each card has distinct color-coding and hover effects, making it easy and intuitive to navigate the site.
+**Landing Page**: The site opens with a beautiful landing page featuring a happy child photo with decorative blobs, hero text "Raising Kids in Birmingham Just Got Easier", and three directory selection cards.

+**User Authentication**: Users can sign in with Replit Auth to save favorite listings across devices.
+Favorites are stored in a PostgreSQL database and synchronized across all sessions.

-**Status**: Fully functional and deployed with real verified data.
-All three directories are running successfully with tab-based navigation, search, filtering, modal details, form submission functionality, favorite/star features, and landing page navigation.
+**Status**: Fully functional with real verified data.
+All three directories are running successfully with tab-based navigation, search, filtering, modal details, form submission functionality, authenticated favorites system, and landing page navigation.

 # Recent Changes

+## October 3, 2025 - Authentication System
+- **Migrated to Node.js/Express backend**: Replaced Python simple HTTP server with Node.js/Express for production-ready server
+- **Implemented Replit Auth**: Full user authentication system with secure session management using Replit's built-in auth
+- **Created PostgreSQL database**: Set up database with three tables (users, sessions, favorites) for storing user accounts and favorites
+- **Database-backed favorites**: Favorites now persist in the database and sync across all devices when user is logged in
+- **Added login/logout UI**: Professional navigation bar with "Sign In" button and user dropdown menu
+- **Security hardening**: Implemented SameSite cookies, removed wide-open CORS, added duplicate favorites handling
+- **Rebranded to "Birmingham Kids"**: Updated all references from "Birmingham Family Resources" to "Birmingham Kids"
+- **Updated landing page**: New hero copy "Raising Kids in Birmingham Just Got Easier" with Magic City reference
+- **Added professional navigation**: Sticky navigation bar with Home, Childcare, Pediatricians, and Dentists links
+- **Cache version update**: Set to v=2025-10-03-auth for all assets

-## October 3, 2025
+## Earlier October 3, 2025
 - **Created new landing page**: Added a beautiful gradient landing page with directory selection cards featuring the Vulcan logo, hero text ("Your Family's Journey to Quality Care Starts Here"), and three clickable directory cards (Childcare, Pediatricians, Dentists)
 - **Added navigation system**: Implemented JavaScript navigation to show/hide the landing page when switching between landing and directory views; added "Home" button in directory navigation tabs to return to landing page
 - **Enhanced visual hierarchy**: Landing cards feature color-coded top borders (yellow/orange for childcare, blue/teal for pediatricians, orange for dentists), icon styling, and smooth hover animations with lift effect